Special offer

 5 min read

-As employees increasingly seek open and inclusive companies and workplace legislation shifts, pay transparency is becoming the norm for Canadian businesses.
-Pay transparency shows your company’s commitment to a diverse and inclusive employee-first work culture.
-It helps employers attract and retain top talent, build trust, and improve brand reputation.
+As employees increasingly seek open and transparent companies, pay transparency is becoming the norm for Canadian businesses.
+Pay transparency shows your company’s commitment to an employee-first work culture.
+It could help employers attract and retain top talent, build trust, and improve brand reputation.

 Key takeaways: